Earth Day Worksheets

 Employ this interesting activity worksheet to reiterate the concept of recycling.
 Snip the images of objects, sort them as recyclable and compostable and glue them in the appropriate columns of the T-chart.

-Kids learn to distinguish between what can be recycled and what can't with this worksheet.
+Kids in grade 4 and grade 5 learn to distinguish between what can be recycled and what can't with this printable worksheet.
 Sort the objects in the word box as recyclable and non-recyclable and write them in the appropriate columns.

 Read the clues, access vocabulary and definitions from memory of frequently used Earth Day terms and fill the crossword grid.
 This activity has a knock-on effect on learning spellings and boosts memory as well.

-Brainstorm children to figure out what they know about Earth Day as a prelude to this worksheet.
+Brainstorm children to figure out what they know about Earth Day as aprelude to this pdf worksheet.
 Direct children to read the facts and plug in the appropriate words from the word box to complete each sentence.

 Gathering and organizing data is a key skill and graphing helps kids visualize the data.
 Let kids color the picture, count the trees, butterflies, sun and flowers and graph the frequency of each using bar graph.

 How about making an Earth Day poster?
-Solve the multiplication equations in this color by the code worksheet.
+Solve the multiplication equationsin this printable color by the code worksheet for grade 3.
 Map the answers to the color key, color the picture and 'Voila!' your Earth Day poster is done.